-2. Get plenty of rest
+1. Get plenty of rest

 A well-rested body is better equipped to fight an infection.
-It is essential that you get enough sleep regularly while you are in the throes of tonsillitis.

 Your body repairs and re-energizes itself during sleep.
 Denying yourself proper rest and sleep will only delay your recovery process.

-3. Increase your fluid intake
+2. Increase your fluid intake